 - HKDF for key derivation, as described in RFC5869

 The icing on the cake though, is the lack of cryptographic agility.
-Cryptographic agility is the ability for a protocol to swap out encryption algorithms in the event that one becomes obsolete – the mere existence of this feature opens the door to man in the middle or even downgrade attacks.
-Instead, WireGuard opts to go for crypto versioning – if one of the algorithms mentioned above becomes obsolete, all WireGuard has to do is release a new version to upgrade and leave the vulnerability behind in its entirety.
+Cryptographic agility is the ability for a protocol to swap out encryption algorithms in the event that one becomes obsolete – the mere existence of cryptographic agility opens the door to downgrade or even man-in-the-middle attacks.
+Instead of cryptographic agility, WireGuard opts to go for crypto versioning – if one of the algorithms mentioned above becomes obsolete, all WireGuard has to do is release a new version to upgrade and leave the vulnerability behind in its entirety and take away the opportunity for downgrade attacks.
 As Jason explains in his seminal paper introducing WireGuard:

 “It [WireGuard] intentionally lacks cipher and protocol agility.
 If holes are found in the underlying primitives, all endpoints will be required to update.
 As shown by the continuing torrent of SSL/TLS vulnerabilities, cipher agility increases complexity monumentally.”

-At this point in time, to start using WireGuard with Private Internet Access, you’ll need to be part of the PIA beta program which is currently in closed beta mode.
-Once you have the Private Internet Access beta client installed, simply navigate to the Connections tab in the Settings window of your Private Internet Access app or client and switch from OpenVPN to WireGuard.
+Back when PIA first released WireGuard, to start using WireGuard with Private Internet Access, you needed to be part of the PIA beta program.
+Now that WireGuard functionality is out of beta, all PIA clients and apps can use this new VPN protocol.
+Once you have updated your client or app, simply navigate to the Connection tab in the Settings window of your Private Internet Access desktop client or the Protocol section in the VPN Settings of your Private Internet Access mobile app and switch from OpenVPN to WireGuard.
+Once you do so, you’ll notice less VPN options to choose from.
 The simplicity of using WireGuard instead of OpenVPN leads to much less option paralysis.
-WireGuard just works – and beneath the hood it is using better encryption.
+WireGuard just works – and beneath the hood is much more efficient.

 “WireGuard” is a registered trademark of Jason A. Donenfeld.